Commander Leopold McClintock tours Beechey Island in 1854 and creates the first photographic record of the Canadian Arctic

 Copper roof sheets originally removed from the roof of the Canadian Parliament Buildings in Ottawa, now a wall in the lobby of the Canadian War Museum.
 These approximate the sizes and shades of verdigris on the Breadalbane’s hull.
 (Author’s photo)

-A brief summary of the archeological discoveries and major features of the wreck would highlight the exceptionally large and early example of a deckhouse.
+A brief summary of the archaeological discoveries and major features of the wreck would highlight the exceptionally large and early example of a deckhouse.
 It survived mostly intact on the ship’s quarterdeck, and was packed with artifacts such as tables, chairs, and a ship’s stove.
 Elsewhere, deck furniture included the large windlass forward and the capstan aft.
 Open hatches provided glimpses of the chaotic damage on the lower deck.
 The ship’s wheel and a binnacle cabinet were located with navigating instruments, on the small after deck.

 Site plan of Breadalbane as discovered in the early 1980s, drawn in 2023 relying on 1980s and 2012-2014 ROV and dive footage, sonar scans, artistic reconstructions, and other sources.
 Credit: http://www.warsearcher.com, who retain copyright